Ryunhwan/Petbe/README.md

 # Petbe

 The project Petbe is tracking Pet's location in home using 3 Raspi(Beacon signal scanner).
-A Beacon attach with users pet, 3 scanner track it.
+A Beacon attach on pet, 3 scanner track it.

 ## Contents